-My children are 8 and 5 yrs old now and I have been learning more and more ways to treat them.
-When they were babies it was easy to do acupuncture on them but when they got a little older I wanted to give them a choice of other modalities.
-So I learned Shoni-Shin as a complement to Traditional Chinese Medicine.
+My children are 11 and 8 yrs old now and I have been learning more and more ways to help them when they are in discomfort or pain, or when illness sets in.
+Acupuncture and Shoni-Shin are great tools to help balance the body and relieve pain and shift illness.
+They stimulate our own body’s healing abilities to overcome illness and pain.
+I learned Shoni-Shin as a complement to Traditional Chinese Medicine.
 Shoni-Shin is a form of Japanese Acupuncture that uses the same energy medicine and meridians as Chinese Medicine but takes into account the more subtle energy of children; no needles are used to address the same illnesses.
 Other tools are used and I call them woodpeckers and butterflies.
 I use these small tools and run over the body to help the flow of Qi.
 Depending on their age and sensitivity, I may use massage or ear seeds, cupping or guasha.
-Acupuncture may be introduced if everyone is comfortable with it.
+Acupuncture is introduced if everyone is comfortable with it.
 In Pediatrics the needles are often called “taps”.
+They are the tiniest of needles (hair thin).
 Diet and herbal recommendations are made and a treatment plan is created.

 Further reading can be found here at kidsloveacupuncture.com.